lockdawg/GXX/README.md

 3. Send **5000** **BCZ** to **MN1**.
 4. Wait for ~15 confirmations before starting the node.
 5. Go to **Help -> "Debug window - Console"**
-6. Type the following command: **masternode outputs**
+6a.
+Type the following command: **masternode outputs** 6b.
+Type the following command: **masternode genkey**
-7. Open masternode.conf from the following folder %appdata%\wagerr (windows) or ~/Library/Application Support/ (hidden folder for Mac users)
+7. Open masternode.conf from the following folder %appdata%\bcz (windows) or ~/Library/Application Support/ (hidden folder for Mac users)
 8. Add the following entry:
 ```
 Alias Address Genkey TxHash Output_index